ChameleonCloud/docs/source/getting-started/index.rst

 maximum number of hosts to 1.
 In the Resource Property field, we can use different attributes of Chameleon resources (such as "node type") to specify the exact kind of hardware we want to reserve with this lease.
-We can add multiple fitlers with different properties, but we only care about the node type right now.
+We can add multiple filters with different properties, but we only care about the node type right now.

 .. important::